 It is recommended in Ayurveda to cleanse at least once per year, but even better is to cleanse seasonally, especially in the Spring and Fall.
 Cleansing every six month in this way, allows any built-up Ama (toxins/waste) that has accumulated in the previous season to be shed from the body and mind, leaving you clear, and thus preventing the onset of chronic imbalances.

-At RASA Ayurveda, we highly suggest partaking in a 3-21 day traditional Ayurvedic Cleanse called Kitchari, or as we like to call it, The Kind Cleanse.
+At RASA Ayurveda, we highly suggest partaking in a 3-21 day traditional Ayurvedic Cleanse called Kitchari.
 Kitchari is a simple dish revered for thousands of years for its detoxifying and healing properties.
 It gently cleanses the system of Ama, purifies the channels so that Prana can flow unimpeded, and thus, allows the body to heal all on its own.

 Unlike many other holistic cleanses marketed today, Kitchari is so adaptable, and therefore can be modified to suit the needs of each constitution and all imbalances.
 Because, unlike what we are told and sold, one-size actually does not fit all who it comes to health and healing, and a cold, light and wet 10-day juice cleanse that benefits one person tremendously, can lead to entirely opposite results in another.

 Further, most cleanses focus solely on the physical effects and benefits of the detoxification process.
-However, in Ayurveda, and with a Kitchari cleanse, the emotional and spiritual purification that is bound to occur simultaneously is considered essential to the healing process and requires just as much support.
+However, in Ayurveda, and with a Kitchari cleanse, the emotional and spiritual purification that is bound to occur simultaneously is considered essential to the healing process.

 KAPHA TIP #4: SOCIALIZE + STRENGTHEN RELATIONSHIPS